junxit/us-congress-bills-113/bill.md

 ## § 2.
 Termination

 Section 108 of the Congressional Award Act (2 U.S.C.
 808) is amended by striking “October 1, 2013” and inserting “October 1, 2018”.

+## § 3.
+Effective date

+This Act shall take effect as of October 1, 2013.